NadiaS80/conflict_git/README.md

 This fragment orbits a massive thermonuclear sphere — the Sun — where fusion reactions, primarily the proton-proton chain and the CNO cycle, convert hydrogen into helium, releasing vast amounts of energy.

 Guided by gravitational forces, our journey continues within the curved fabric of spacetime, spiraling through the Orion Arm of the Milky Way toward the gravitational center — the supermassive black hole Sagittarius A*.

+4 - I don’t want to own things.
+I want to move through moments that feel alive.
+5 - My brain is a quantum superposition computer: simultaneously present, deep in a project, and somewhere on vacation in the Bahamas.